IPad: Cellular connectivity

 The iPad comes in two variants: Wi-Fi only and Wi-Fi with cellular support.
 Unlike the iPhone, the cellular variant did not support voice calls and text messages, but only data connectivity; it also had an additional micro-SIM circuit slot attached on the side.
 The 3G-based iPad is compatible with any GSM carrier, unlike the iPhone which is usually sold 'locked' to specific carriers.
 For the first generation of iPad, cellular access from T-Mobile was limited to slower EDGE cellular speeds because T-Mobile's network at the time used different frequencies.

 The second generation of iPad introduced a third tier of CDMA support from Verizon, which is available separately from the AT&T-based version.
 The fifth generation of iPad used a nano-SIM circuit slot, while its predecessors used micro-SIM.
 (Note: Attributed to multiple references:) The iPads used two frequency bands; both support the same quad-band GSM and quad-band UMTS frequencies.
 One supports LTE bands 4 and 17 (principally intended for use on the U.S. AT&T network), and the other supports LTE bands 1, 3, 5, 13, 25 and CDMA EV-DO Rev. A and Rev. B.

-Apple extended the range of cellular compatibilities worldwide with the release of the fifth generation of iPad and the second generation of iPad Mini, worldwide and all major carriers across North America.
+Apple extended the range of cellular compatibilities worldwide with the release of the original iPad Air and the second generation of iPad Mini, worldwide and all major carriers across North America.
 The iPad Air and iPad Mini come in two cellular sub-variants, all of which featured nano-SIMs, quad-band GSM, penta-band UMTS, and dual-band CDMA EV-DO Rev. A and B. One supports LTE bands 1, 2, 3, 4, 5, 7, 8, 13, 17, 18, 19, 20, 25 and 26, and the other supports LTE bands 1, 2, 3, 5, 7, 8, 18, 19, 20 and TD-LTE bands 38, 39 and 40.